coder/docs/guides/tls-certificates/cloudDNS.md

 [Let's Encrypt](https://letsencrypt.org/) or you have your own certificate authority.

+> Note: This guide is for Coder v1.21 which has a slightly different way of
+> handling certificates.
+Ensure you are reading the docs for your Coder version.

 This guide will show you how to install cert-manager v1.4.0 and set up your cluster to issue Let's Encrypt certificates for your Coder installation so that you can enable HTTPS on your Coder deployment.
 It will also show you how to